CVE-2025-55703: n/a

 Description

 CVE-2025-55703 is an error-based SQL injection vulnerability in the Sunbird Power IQ 9.
-2. 0 API caused by improper input validation on an outdated API endpoint that accepts arrays.
-This flaw allows attackers with low privileges and requiring user interaction to manipulate SQL queries, potentially affecting data confidentiality.
+2. 0 API caused by improper input validation on an outdated API endpoint.
+This flaw allows attackers with low privileges and requiring user interaction to manipulate SQL queries, potentially exposing limited confidential data.
 The vulnerability has a low CVSS score of 2.
-5 due to high attack complexity, limited impact, and required authentication and user interaction.
+5 due to high attack complexity, limited impact on confidentiality, and the need for authentication and user interaction.
 It was fixed in version 9.
-2. 1 by updating the API call code to safely handle inputs.
+2. 1 by updating the API call code to safely handle input arrays.
 No known exploits are currently reported in the wild.

 AI-Powered Analysis